robhagemans/ansipipe/README.md

 executes them on the Windows API, converts the text from UTF-8 to UTF-16 and prints it on the console.

-As for the launcher, the Windows shell gives preference to `.COM` over `.EXE` when globbing an executable, all command-line access will naturally be routed through ANSI|pipe while any GUI access through the Start Menu or the File Manager can use the `.EXE` and avoid a console window.
+As for the launcher: the Windows shell gives preference to `.COM` over `.EXE` when globbing an executable, so that all command-line access will naturally be routed through ANSI|pipe.
+Meanwhile, any GUI access through the Start Menu or the File Manager can use the `.EXE` and avoid a console window.
 If ANSI|pipe sees its name ends in `.EXE`, it will take its first argument as the executable to run.

 Either way, any remaining command-line arguments are sent to your app's executable.
-For instance, a Python app that uses `import ansipipe` can be run with
+For instance, a Python app that uses `import ansipipe` can be run with:

     launcher python myapp.py